scloud19/SECipedia/Ethical Hacking/Web_App_Security/mapping/web_app_sec_enumerating.md

                 This is a prime target for enumeration

           Steps to hone in on naming scheme and find hidden content
             1) Review the results of user-directed browsing and basic brute force enumeration.
 Compile lists of the names of all subdirectories, file stems, file extensions.
-Add to this list by the sub-steps below
+Add to this list by the sub-steps below.
+Do all combinations to try and brute force.
+For example, in a given directory, request each file step combined with each file extension.
+Try to request each directory name as a subdirectory of every known directory.

               Review this list to ID any naming schemes in use.
-Ex: if you see an AddDocument.jsp, maybe you can try a RemoveDocument.jsp
+Ex: if you see an AddDocument.jsp, maybe you can try a RemoveDocument.jsp (and all other REST IDs: edit, delete, etc.)  Also, try Addxxx (AddUser, AddFile, etc.)
                 Exs: Are the devs verbose (AddANewDocument.jsp), succinct (AddDoc.jsp), use abbreviations (AddDc.jsp), or cryptic (AddD.jsp)

               Does the naming scheme use numbers/dates?